xing-NAP-lab/Wang-NAP-LAB/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Postdoc in RNA Biology" institution = "Princeton University" year = 2013
+  course = "Postdoc Fellow in RNA Biology" institution = "Princeton University" year = 2013